tailwind/jsdom/README.md

     jsdom
 </h1>

+## Tailwind Fork Changes

+This fork includes two simple changes:

+1. Export an `index.d.ts` file, with nothing in it.
+This allows the library to be used with TypeScript projects without them complaining about a lack of a types file.
+To get the real types, install `@types/jsdom`.
+2. Set the `xhr-sync-worker.js` file import to `null` in `lib/jsdom/living/xhr/XMLHttpRequest-impl.js`.
+This is necessary for bundling this code with `esbuild` for use in our AWS Lambda functions.
+Normally, a custom `esbuild` plugin could take care of this, but since AWS CDK executes `esbuild` via the command line, we cannot use plugins.

 jsdom is a pure-JavaScript implementation of many web standards, notably the WHATWG [DOM](https://dom.spec.whatwg.org/) and [HTML](https://html.spec.whatwg.org/multipage/) Standards, for use with Node.js.
 In general, the goal of the project is to emulate enough of a subset of a web browser to be useful for testing and scraping real-world web applications.

 The latest versions of jsdom require Node.js v18 or newer.
 (Versions of jsdom below v23 still work with previous Node.js versions, but are unsupported.)